Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 [.css{} - Production Code: style.css](https://github.com/NaoiseGaffney/CitiesInCountries/blob/master/assets/styles/style.css)

 Displays details without leaving the page, providing a clear and clean navigation option.
-A backdrop, similar to the CSS Modal is styled with the same look-and-feel though created and controled by JS in maps.js.
+A backdrop, similar to the CSS Modal is styled with the same look-and-feel though created and controlled by JS in maps.js.

 ```
 .card {